-When she has a chance, she informs Wickham that she spent three weeks in the company of Mr. Darcy and Colonel Fitzwilliam.
+She does get one dig in: she tells Wickham that she spent three weeks with Mr. Darcy and Colonel Fitzwilliam.
 She lets Wickham know that she liked the colonel immensely, and adds that Mr. Darcy's personality and manners improve as she gets to know him better.